Rails 6.x Auth with MagicLink using SecureRandom Token

 bin/rails g controller home index --helper false

-update the routes page with the following (I’m not a fan of including the index
+update the routes page with the following (I’m not a fan of including the index in the url)

 # config/routes.rb